Sign In Register

 Safety Score

-Burlington has an average annual temperature of 45°F (7°C).
+Burlington has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 20°F in January while summers reach 71°F in July.
-Annual precipitation is 7.7 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 7.7 inches (drier than the 38-inch national average).
+The area receives 16.3 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 34.
+The city sits at an elevation of 4,436 feet.

 Temperature